kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

      of the FITS file.
 It can be a file on disk or an URL.
 The file can be zipped.
 A FITS file can contain more than one header data unit.
      If this is an issue you need to enter the number of the unit that you want to use.
+     A case insensitive name of the hdu is also allowed.
      A FITS header can also contain one or more *alternate* headers.
 Usually these describe another sky or spectral system.
 We list three examples.
 The first is a complete description of the FITS header.
 The second get its parameters